 - Maintain a healthy weight range to reduce excessive pressure or tension on joints

 Look after your joints with:

-- Glucosamine is required for the formation of collagen, helping to maintain joint health and may help increase joint mobility and decrease joint stiffness associated with mild arthritis and mild osteoarthritis.
-Glucosamine also provides anti-inflammatory activity to help reduce joint inflammation and may assist in the management of mild osteoarthritis and may provide symptomatic relief of mild osteoarthritis.
+- Glucosamine is required for the formation of collagen, helping to maintain joint health and can help increase joint mobility and decrease joint stiffness associated with mild osteoarthritis.
+Glucosamine also provides anti-inflammatory activity to help reduce joint inflammation and relieves symptoms of mild osteoarthritis.
+See Glucosamine MAX.